-- All new full and part-time technicians must attend an eye bank orientation training program.
+- 1. All new full and part-time technicians must attend an eye bank orientation training program.
 This training program shall comply with any state laws relating to retrieval of donor eye tissue or enucleator certification.
 Each eye bank must document technical staff participation in all training sessions. - 2.
 Perform and document annual competency testing on all staff members performing eye banking functions. - At least one member of the eye bank's technical staff must be EBAA certified by successfully completing the EBAA Technician Certifying Examination.
 This certification must be renewed every three years.

-- To ensure complete and effective training of new eye bank technical personnel. - 2.
+- 1. To ensure complete and effective training of new eye bank technical personnel. - 2.
 To ensure staff members are performing tasks according to written protocols. - 3.
 See EBAA Medical Standards section C1.300.

-- 4. Provide continuing education programs for each technical staff member. - 4.
-See EBAA Medical Standards section C2.000. - 5.
-Maintain a written record of all technical meetings. - 6.
-Any Medical Director who provides verification of competency for tissue recovery and preservations must attend the Medical Directors' Symposium at the annual meeting of the EBAA at least once every three years and a Medical Advisory Board meeting once every three years. - 6.
-To ensure that Medical Directors stay current and knowledgeable about the EBAA Medical Standards and regulations. - 7.
-A newly appointed Medical Director shall attend a Medical Directors' Symposium and a Medical Advisory Board Meeting within one year of appointment, unless a Co-Medical Director has fulfilled the requirement. - 7.
-See EBAA Medical Standards section C1.200 - 8.
-The eye bank shall provide written documentation of such attendance at the time of the eye bank site inspection. - The Medical Director shall review the eye bank's technical policies and procedures manual annually and make changes as necessary in accordance with any changes in EBAA Medical Standards or scientific/clinical advances in the practice of eye banking. - To ensure active participation and approval by the medical director on technical policies and procedures. - The Medical Director shall meet with the eye bank's technical staff on a periodic basis to review technical operations. - 11.
-The Medical Director must designate in writing all non-EBAA certified technicians who are qualified and authorized to perform eye bank laboratory procedures. - 11.
-See EBAA Medical Standards section C1.300.
+- 4. Provide continuing education programs for each technical staff member. - 5.
+Maintain a written record of all technical meetings. - Any Medical Director who provides verification of competency for tissue recovery and preservations must attend the Medical Directors' Symposium at the annual meeting of the EBAA at least once every three years and a Medical Advisory Board meeting once every three years. - A newly appointed Medical Director shall attend a Medical Directors' Symposium and a Medical Advisory Board Meeting within one year of appointment, unless a Co-Medical Director has fulfilled the requirement. - 8.
+The eye bank shall provide written documentation of such attendance at the time of the eye bank site inspection. - The Medical Director shall review the eye bank's technical policies and procedures manual annually and make changes as necessary in accordance with any changes in EBAA Medical Standards or scientific/clinical advances in the practice of eye banking. - 10.
+The Medical Director shall meet with the eye bank's technical staff on a periodic basis to review technical operations. - 11.
+The Medical Director must designate in writing all non-EBAA certified technicians who are qualified and authorized to perform eye bank laboratory procedures.